rawiriblundell/simple-locate/README.md

 To install, simply drop these scripts into an appropriate place in your `$PATH` e.g. `/usr/local/bin`, then obviously ensure they are executable with `chmod +x`.
 Next, setup a `cron` entry to your liking for the update script.
 Then you could optionally manually run it.

 If you don't have an existing `locate` binary, you can rename `simple-locate` to `locate`, or symlink it.
 These scripts will otherwise not conflict with, and will happily live side by side with a classic flavour of `locate`.

+## Configuration

+There's not much to configure, but if you like you can edit the update script.
+All the comments you need are there.

+## Compatibility
+So far this has been tested on CentOS 4.7, Centos 6.7, Ubuntu 16.04, FreeBSD 7 and Solaris 11.
+Updates have been applied to suit while maintaining relative portability.
+I'll be interested to hear if it works elsewhere, specifically on AIX and/or HPUX.
+I'm also interested in any feedback on issues etc.